Yuri6037/open/README.md

 - Strict mode:
     - For desktop files, only checks file name without extension
     - For flatpak, only checks the last component of the app id
+- By default:
-- By default tests the file name and additionally checks .desktop Name entry if provided
+    - For desktop files tests the file name and the Name entry if provided
+    - For flatpak, checks both the last and before last component to account for weird naming convention such as OnlyOffice
 - Circumvents flatpak restriction on launching applications only by providing full id.
 Instead open allows to specify only application name
 - Case insensitive